Dr. Talia Abbott Chalew

 Dr. Talia E. Abbott Chalew received her PhD from the Johns Hopkins Bloomberg School of Public Health, where she was also a Post-Doctoral Fellow.
 Her research has focused on emerging nanoparticles as drinking water contaminants.
 She has conducted exposure assessments on emerging pharmaceutical and personal care products, as well as investigated the health effects of engineered metal nanoparticles.
-Before coming to the Johns Hopkins University she was the Rita Barron Fellow at the Charles River Watershed Association, in Boston, MA.
 She is currently an Adjunct Professor teaching and developing both undergraduate and graduate courses.

 - BS Environmental Science and Policy, University Of Maryland

 - MS Environmental Science, University of NC Chapel Hill

 - PhD Environmental Health Sciences, Johns Hopkins University

 Publications2014 Ajmani, G., Abbott Chalew, T. E., Teychene, B., Wang, Y., Jacangelo, J.G., and H. Huang.
 Effect of hydrodynamic diameter on the sieving of waterborne carbon nanotubes by porous membranes.
 Journal of Membrane Science.
 470: 470-478.